ngocho24/FlightSearchApp/README.md

 - Sign up & login with Firebase
 - Search flights by route and date
 - View flight details before booking
-- Book a flight → shows confirmation
+- Book a flight → shows confirmation and navigates to profile
 - Profile screen shows your last booked flight

 ---